Backcountry Introduction: How to "Shovel" by Lost Arrow Backcountry Ski Gear Experience

 Black Diamond/Transfer Shovel

-Black Diamond's standard excavator "Transfer" passes UIAA standards.
-The two-piece telescoping shaft remains the same, but the grip is now easier to hold.
-The smooth blade is now able to clean the snow surface of the pit.
+Black Diamond's classic Transfer shovel now meets UIAA standards.
+While retaining the same two-piece telescopic shaft, the grip is now easier to hold.
+The smooth blade allows for a clean finish on the snow surface in the pit

 UIAA certified excavator